Shilpa-Kancharla/machine-learning-tutorials/Nonlinear Methods/README.md

 - Choose df-1-intercept interior knots at quantiles of x;
 - Returns a matrix of dimension n by df, `df = length(knots) + 1 + 1` (if intercept)

+## Regression Splines

+One needs to specify
+- the order of the spline
+- the number of knots
+- the location of knots

+## Smoothing Splines

+Motivation
+- Use a maximal set of knots
+- Avoid the knot selection problem